jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/relatework.typ

 == Tessellation

 In computer graphics, tessellation describes the process of dividing existing primitives into smaller ones thereby achieving higher realism, see Figure 3.
 The primitives are usually triangles or quads, depending on the tessellation algorithm used, for example Catmull-Clack @catmull1998recursively.
 The main advantage of this process is that the GPU can generate a higher density of small tuples in real-time during the rendering phase while only transmitting a coarse mesh which is a model with simplified topology and lower number of primitives counts.
-While enriching the detail of the model, improves the visual realism, it also decrease the bandwidth of data transfers between the CPU and the GPU.
+While enriching the detail of the model, improves the visual realism, it also decreases the bandwidth of data transfers between the CPU and the GPU.

 //!
 [Illustration: Surface Subdivision Principles and Element Delineation Process]

 #figure(
   image("figures/tessellation.png", width: 110%),
   caption: [
-    A human head model rendered under multiple tessellation levels.
+    A human head model rendered under multiple tessellation levels. todoref ],
-  ],
 )